AgnitumuS/ubjs/packages/adminui-vue/components/UToolbar/UToolbar.md

           {
             name: 'customButton1',
             label: 'Custom button',
-            icon: 'fa fa-user',
+            icon: 'u-icon-person-group',
             type: 'text', // Classic u-button (not icon only) will be shown.
-Can includes icon from prop above
+Can include icon from prop above
             divider: true, // Will be used for `dropdownButtons` handler () {
               // logic